dy/subscript/README.md

 * extensible (any unary/binary operators/overloading)
 * and seemingly trivial to use...

-It can unfortunately be relatively slow on parsing, compared to LR algos.
+It can possibly be comparably slow at parsing, compared to efficient LR algos (needs benchmarking).
+But better something than nothing.<br/>
 If you have desire to implement efficient parsing scheme, like [htm](https://ghub.io/htm) - you're welcome to contribute or fork.

 ### Lispy tree